Topplehawk/i3wm-gruvbox-rice/README.md

 OS = ENDEAVOR OS

-I customized the background to match the gruvbox theme. the original can be found her https://wallpapers-clan.com/desktop-wallpapers/tanjiro-water-blade-demon-slayer-retro/]
+I customized the background to match the gruvbox theme.
+The original can be found her https://wallpapers-clan.com/desktop-wallpapers/tanjiro-water-blade-demon-slayer-retro/]

-this is the customized version
+This is the customized version
 # ![gruv](https://github.com/user-attachments/assets/cefec775-6222-4320-a4d6-9fa320fbaf28)

 Other backgrounds that looks great witth gruvbox can be found at https://gruvbox-wallpapers.pages.dev